Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

 [Linked Event](https://www.linkedin.com/events/6775847302641938432/)

-# March 27th

 ## Succeeding as a Self Taught Dev/Bootcamp Grad
+Thanks to special guest [@Kris](https://www.linkedin.com/in/khristinasar/) for joining us!

 1. Studying
     * Know what type of SWE you want to become, e.g. front-end, back-end, automation engineer, etc.
     * Pick the best studying option for yourself: studying on your own or going to a boot camp.
 The answer here depends on how much help/mentorship you can get on your own, and how much you want the structure of a bootcamp.
     * Learn everything you need to know to land the job you want.
-2. Apply for jobs is a numbers game: the more you apply, the higher your chances.   * It’s easy to apply for many jobs through sites like LinkedIn or AngelList.
+2. Applying for jobs is a numbers game: the more you apply, the higher your chances.
+It’s easy to apply for many jobs through sites like LinkedIn or AngelList.
 Find a referral if you can.
 Try to stand out from other applicants with your projects.
 3. Passing the interview
     * Study common algorithm patterns and practice on sites like LeetCode.
     * Prepare for all kinds of interviews - technical, behavioral, company fit.